-And with explosive research suggesting that gluten causes intestinal permeability (leaky gut) in all whom eat it, you can be certain that more research is coming to explore this phenomenon further.
+And with explosive research suggesting that gluten causes intestinal permeability (leaky gut) in all who eat it, you can be certain that more research is coming to explore this phenomenon further.

-In the meantime, those with celiac disease and gluten sensitivity should stay away from the sticky protein.
+In the meantime, those with celiac disease and gluten sensitivity should avoid sticky protein.
 For the rest of you, the research is still fledgling at best and does not justify a gluten-free diet for all.